RastislavSmolen/BeRealTest/README.md

     •    Basic layout without advanced styling or smooth story transitions.
     •    Unit tests cover only ViewModels with simulated delays; UI tests are missing.
     •    Performance Optimization: Currently uses fixed delays; real-world apps should use Combine or async/await for better responsiveness.

+PS: I have tried to do as much as possible with the time I had, and I had to decide between finish one thing or not finnishing anything.
 ⸻

 Technical Choices & Justifications